liwinkler0/PHYS200_lab/Lab02/LAB02_B.md

         i.
 Instead of trying to take data for exactly the same amount of time in each case, record the rate of change (slope) of the velocity.
         i.
-Make graphs in logger pro of the rate of change of
+Make graphs in logger pro of the
-            1.  velocity as a function of mass
+            1.  rate of change of velocity as a function of mass
-            2.  momentum as a function of mass.
+            2.  rate of change of momentum as a function of mass.
         i.
 Fit the theoretical relationship  between rate of change of *momentum* of the cart and the mass of the cart to your data.
         i.
 Fit the theoretical relationship  between rate of change of *velocity*